Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 Otherwise the adapter would ignore any packets not belonging to it.

 ### 4. Start the capturing proccess, and find my dad's mobile MAC address
-I've mounted the usb stick, and created a folder named `captures`, to store the the wifi frames.
+I've mounted the usb stick, and created a folder named `captures`, to store the the captured wifi frames.

 Openned a terminal in that folder, and executed the following command to start the capturing proccess:
 ```